-The Efficiency of the transformer is defined as the ratio of useful power output to the input power.
-The input and the output power are measured in the same unit.
+The Efficiency of the transformer is defined as the ratio of useful output power to the input power.
+The input and output power are measured in the same unit.
 Its unit is either in Watts (W) or KW.
 Transformer efficiency is denoted by Ƞ.

 - V2 – Secondary terminal voltage

 - Cosϕ2 – power factor of the load